Looking Closely at the Growth Curve for Li Auto Inc. (LI)

 Morgan Stanley gave a rating of “Overweight” to LI, setting the target price at $20 in the report published on August 24th of the current year.

-During the last 5 trading sessions, LI rose by +7.46%, in comparison to the 20-day moving average, which settled at $31.76.
-In addition, Li Auto Inc. saw 139.85% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, LI fell by -20.65%, in comparison to the 20-day moving average, which settled at $34.03.
+In addition, Li Auto Inc. saw 96.29% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for LI